 I wasn’t that parent, but my son didn’t know that.
 And while his friends’ negative coming out stories strongly affected his level of fear and worry, I can’t push all of the blame away from where it belongs — on us.
 On me.

-Hind sight is painful sometimes, but evaluating what I did right and wrong can help me going forward, and even more, can help you and your family.
-So let me beg you: don’t be sitting on your couch with your coffee, or in your car in the pick-up line thinking that this blog is interesting, but not take it to heart.
+Let me beg you: don’t be sitting on your couch with your coffee, or in your car in the pick-up line thinking that this blog is interesting, but not take it to heart.
 This could be you.
 At this very minute your child might be panicking inside because he is finding himself attracted to boys instead of girls.
 Or your daughter because all she wants to do is hang with the boys and stop pretending to be a girl.
 This is real.
-You are where I was, only two years ago.
+You are where I was, only five years ago.
 Clueless and in denial.
 Not in denial because I refused to accept my son might be gay, but in denial because I refused to consider my son might be gay.
 It wasn’t even on my radar.

 Watch for indicators.

 I can tell you some stereotypical “gay behaviors” my son has had through the years, but I can also tell you a host of other young men with those same behaviors that are straight.
 Yes, he is in musical theater, and lots of musical theater people are LGBT, but lots aren’t.
 I understand that stereotypes are stereotypes for a reason, but they aren’t an infallible method of “diagnosing” LGBT.
 As a parent, look for those.
 Don’t block them — I’m not saying to not let your male toddler play dress-up in sister’s dress up clothes, or play with Barbies, nor am I saying keep your little girls off of baseball and football teams and in dresses.
-What I AM saying, is when you see things that might be stereotypical signs, notice them but don’t make snap judgments, nor make the mistake of thinking participating in softball is going to be make your daughter a lesbian.
-That’s not how it works.
-She might be a straight girl that just likes softball.
+Slinging a softball isn’t going to make your daughter a lesbian.
+What I AM saying, is when you see things that might be stereotypical signs, notice them.

-There are signs, however.
-Don’t look for a list, as I think it’s different for everyone.
-But in talking to other parents of LGBT kids, I’ve seen some commonality.
-The biggest that we could see in looking back, was the fact that our son’s best friends were always girls.
+There are signs that seem to be common in talking to other parents of LGBT kids.
+In hindsight, our son’s best friends were always girls.
 ALWAYS.
 He had male friends, but inevitably his besties were female, even back as far as preschool years.
 I didn’t really think much about it, other than thinking he was “good with the ladies” from a young age.
 (That’s the thing about transparency — it doesn’t always put me in a good light.)
 But thinking back, even as our son hit adolescence and puberty, those relationships with female friends didn’t evolve into awkward flirty situations.
 They stayed true best friends.
 I missed that sign — that lack of physical attraction in a time when that should have been paramount in his hormone-plagued world.